luisarevalo21/29d526/README.md

-Here's a clean and informative `README.md` file for your Journey Builder React Coding Challenge project.
-It highlights the progress you've made and outlines the original project goals for context:

----

 # Journey Builder – React Coding Challenge

 This project is a React-based implementation of a node-based UI system that visualizes and manages a **Directed Acyclic Graph (DAG)** of forms.
 It is a part of an internal tool developed at **Avantos** to handle form prefill logic across interconnected form submissions.